SpeedyGo55/Shelf/README.md

 ```

 ### Linux
-You need to install the sqlite3 development library before installing the program:
+You may need to install the sqlite3 development library before installing the program:
 ```bash
 sudo apt install libsqlite3-dev cargo install shelfit